Mojón Rojo Ascent – 2163 mts

 First ascent in March 4th 1958 by Cesarino Fava, S. Bassini y A. Vincitorio by East face.
-The second ascent was done in February 19 1961 by Gino Buscaini, Silvia Metzeltin, L. Candot, W. Romano y S. Sinigoi.
-In February 1978 the american Jim Bridwell y australian Bob Staszewski climbed the first route on its step West face.
+Second ascent took place in February 19th 1961 by Gino Buscaini, Silvia Metzeltin, L. Candot, W. Romano y S. Sinigoi.
+In February 1978 the American Jim Bridwell y Australian Bob Staszewski climbed the first route on its step West face.
 They got access to the summit by a mixed gully.
-Written by Marco Dura y Guillermo Dura
+Written by Marco Dura y Guillermo Dura.

-Enjoy the low technical ascent with amazing views of Cerro Torre Valley and the huge south faces of Aguja Poincenot, la Aguja de la S y la Aguja Saint Exupery.
+Enjoy the low technical ascent with amazing views of Cerro Torre Valley and the huge South faces of Aguja Poincenot, Aguja de la S and Aguja Saint Exupery.

 Guest must be comfortable using crampons to flat foot and front point on moderate angle ice up to 35 degrees.